 How Liability Is Determined In A Civil Lawsuit

-Posted On behalf of Pfeifer Morgan & Stesiak on Feb 14, 2012 in Indiana Law
+Posted On behalf of Pfeifer Morgan & Stesiak on Feb 14, 2012 in Personal Liability

 In Indiana, and in fact in any state, the onus is on the plaintiff and their attorneys to establish the liability of a second party in their injury, wrongful death, or malpractice case.
 In a jury trial, the plaintiff must convince the jury, using evidence and testimony from witnesses and experts, of the defendant's liability.

-This can be tricky, and isn't exactly a science, but an experienced personal injury attorney can get a good sense of what type of evidence (and how much) is generally sufficient to convince a jury of the plaintiff's liability.
+This can be tricky, and isn't exactly a science, but an experienced South Bend personal injury lawyer can get a good sense of what type of evidence (and how much) is generally sufficient to convince a jury of the plaintiff's liability.

-When you're pursuing a case, your attorney is likely to ask you a lot of questions, and he or she is going to need specific answers and documentation (such as medical bills).
+When you're pursuing a case, your attorney is likely to ask you a lot of questions, and he or she is going to need specific answers and documentation (such as medical bills) to build a strong personal injury claim.
 These are the evidence he or she will be compiling to build your case, and getting as much information as possible together is an important way to work with your attorney.